-It isn’t odd to see lone travellers in South Africa.
+It isn’t odd to see Solo people travelling in South Africa.
 South Africa is geared for tourism and its people are, by and large, friendly, hospitable and approachable.

 The warnings about the high level of crime and violence does not make you any more of a target when going it alone, provided you are cautious when it comes to doing things like walking down darkened alleys at midnight.

 Here are a 8 essential tips for when alone in South Africa …